-OUTPUT CAPACITOR: An output capacitor is also required for loop stability.
-It must be located less than 1 cm from the LP3963/6 device and connected directly to the output and ground pins using traces which have no other currents flowing through them (see PCB Layout section).
+OUTPUT CAPACITOR: An output capacitor is required for loop stability.
+It must be located less than 1 cm from the device and connected directly to the output and ground pins using traces which have no other currents flowing through them (see PCB Layout section).

-The minimum value of the output capacitance that can be used for stable full-load operation is 33 μF , but it may be increased without limit.
-The output capacitor's ESR is critical because it forms a zero to provide phase lead which is required for loop stability.
-The ESR must fall within the specified range:
+The minimum value of output capacitance that can be used for stable full-load operation is $10\mu F$, but it may be increased without limit.
+The output capacitor must have an ESR value as shown in the stable region of the curve (below).
+Tantalum capacitors are recommended for the output capacitor.